-Summer is fading fast as Bristol heads into September.
-But what a time we have had in recent months.
-From the Women’s Euros win to the Bristol International Balloon Festival, in between holidays, heatwaves and a whole host of adventures.
-But just because it’s over doesn’t mean we need to stop having fun.
-It’s back to school for the kids, but there’s plenty for us to get excited about.
+Summer is fading away as Bristol heads into September – if you can even call it summer.
+Yes, there’s been a lot of rain, but hopefully, we’ve all still been able to escape on holiday and squeeze in some adventures.
+And just because it’s back to school for the kids, there’s plenty for us to get excited about this month.
 But in case you’re stuck for things to do this September, we’ve rounded up some sensational options for you to check out.

 6. Dine at one of Bristol’s best restaurants